The Kentucky Headhunters: 2021-present: That's a Fact Jack!

-On September 25, 2021 the band announced through their official Facebook page that a new album titled That's a Fact Jack! would be released on October 22 through Practice House Records and would contain 12 songs.
-Along with the announced they released the first single from the album called "How Could I".
+On September 25, 2021, the band announced through their official Facebook page that a new album titled That's a Fact Jack! would be released on October 22 through Practice House Records.
+The first single from the album was "How Could I", followed by "Susannah" and the title track.

-The second song to be released from the upcoming album was "Susannah" on October 21, 2021.
 Also included on the album is a re-recording of "Shotgun Effie".
 Following this album's release, the band made their debut on the Grand Ole Opry on December 2, 2021.
 They also supported the album with a tour which began in Corinth, Mississippi that same month.
 According to Richard, the band was previously offered a chance to play the Grand Ole Opry in 1990 through the recommendation of bluegrass singer Bill Monroe, but Roy Acuff rejected the band due to their long hair.

+In November 2025, the band independently re-released Big Boss Man through their Practice House label, to honor the album's 20th anniversary.
+The title track was also released to radio as a single.

 Work with other artists

 The band's members have also participated in several projects involving other artists.
-Richard Young co-produced some tracks on Flynnville Train's self-titled debut album, which was released on September 11, 2007 by Show Dog Nashville, a label owned by Toby Keith (now part of Show Dog-Universal Music).
+Richard Young co-produced some tracks on Flynnville Train's self-titled debut album, which was released on September 11, 2007, by Show Dog Nashville, a label owned by Toby Keith (now part of Show Dog-Universal Music).
 This album includes the song "Truck Stop in the Sky," which Richard and Fred co-wrote with two of Flynnville Train's members, brothers Brent Flynn and David Flynn.
 Also in 2007, Greg Martin released a gospel rock album called The Mighty Jeremiahs as a side project.
 The album features Jimmy Hall and Jeff Beck, plus appearances by members of The Kentucky Headhunters, Phil Keaggy, Darrell Mansfield (for whom Martin has previously played), and others.
 Martin also played for Hall on his 2007 album Build Your Own Fire, a tribute album to Eddie Hinton.
 In 2009, Martin began a side project called Rufus Huff with Chris Hardesty, Dean Smith, and Jarrod England.
 This side project released an album via Zoho Music in April 2009.

 Richard, along with Stan Webb and former MCA Nashville Records artist Marty Brown, wrote Tracy Byrd's 1998 single "I'm from the Country."
 Brown and the band also recorded the song's demo version.
 Richard's son, John Fred Young, plays drums in the rock band Black Stone Cherry.
 The band practices at the same farm house where The Kentucky Headhunters once rehearsed.